Last Update: September 18th, 2024

 PTR RECORD ASSIGNMENT

 FurrIX requires that the network interfaces address in any assigned subnet must have its PTR record set upon activation for the identification of the project member, project guest or end user responsible for the network traffic on that interface and its subnet range.
 Typically when a member’s service(s) are activated, the Volunteer Techs who operate FurrIX will place our routing interface on the first usable address in the assigned subnet.
 For most services, this will be something such as 2604:4300:f03:XX::1/64 and the usable pool of address for project members, project guest and end users begins at 2604:4300:f03:XX::2/64.
-The XX::1/64 address must have a PTR record assigned or service will not be activated.
-Currently, PTR records for routing interfaces will be placed into either the “.marbledfennec.net” or “.furrix.zone” namespaces.
+The XX::1/64 and XX::/64 addresses must have a PTR record assigned or service will not be activated.
+Currently, PTR records for routing interfaces and subnet IDs will be placed into either the “.marbledfennec.net” or “.furrix.zone” namespaces.
 This properly identifies network traffic to our Volunteer Techs, members and external network admins.

 Project members, project guest and end users who do not consent to having a PTR record set will not be connected to our network.
 This is not optional and is a rule made for traffic accounting and member accountability reasons.

-Project members and end users may request additional PTR records be set for endpoints or devices in their subnet range as long as their subnet comes from our “2604:4300:f03::/48” pool.
-For technical reasons, we are not able to set PTR records for subnet ranges from the “2602:f992:f3::/48” pool.
-PTR request have to forwarded to our upstream provider and may take time to process.
-Marbled Fennec Networks will continue to offer this service for as long as our upstream provides such to us.
+Project members and end users may request additional PTR records be set for endpoints or devices in their subnet range as long as their records make sense at a glance.
+PTR request have to be forwarded to our LNE and may take time to process as they have to update our zones.
+Marbled Fennec Networks will continue to offer this service for as long as our LNE sees fit to do so.

 Partner Network Routing

 Where such benefits our members, FurrIX may opt to setup a tunnel that routes traffic between our network and another project’s network.
 Announcements will be placed on our website(s) when this happens.
 Usually this is done to give both projects an additional point of presence on the internet or to provide better routes to specific internet resources.
 Interconnecting tunnels like such are always limited to 100Mbps traffic in both directions and do not have monthly transfer limits.
-When FurrIX enters a peering agreement with another project, the full details will be posted on our website(s) for our project members or end users to review.
+When FurrIX enters a peering agreement with another project, the full details will be posted on our website(s) for our project members and end users to review.
 As long as the tunnel benefits both projects and their members, it will remain in operation.

 Furthermore, when peering with partner networks, test router “jigs” for testing purposes must be setup for testing routes to different internet resources.
 When one peering partner has a better route to specific internet resource, they then become the preferred route for the other partner.
 This creates a mutual beneficial peering for both projects and their members.